National Lacrosse League entry draft

 The National Lacrosse League entry draft is an annual event where the general managers of National Lacrosse League (NLL) teams choose eligible players for their rosters from US college programs and Canada's junior lacrosse system.

 A player is deemed eligible for the draft if he is 21 years of age, or is less than 21 years of age and has used or given up all NCAA or NAIA eligibility.

 NLL 1st round draft selections

+2025 NLL

+The 2025 entry draft took place on September 6, 2025.
+89 players were selected in 6 rounds.